scarioscia/scarioscia.github.io/service/index.md

 * Resources for grad school (Baltimore housing guide, fellowship examples)
 * Social events (trivia nights, movie screenings)

 We also run the BioBuddies program, which pairs incoming CMDB first years with upper-year mentors.
-I had my first BioBuddy this year, and sharing our grad experiences made even a bizarre year really wonderful (I can't believe I met her in-person for the first time last week!).
+I had my first BioBuddy this year, and sharing our grad experiences made even a bizarre year really wonderful (I can't believe I met her in-person for the first time in late June!).